-Provide the storage is 32 GB or less, Microsoft System Restore is disabled by default.
+XOTE: If computer storage is 32 GB or less, Microsoft System Restore is disabled by default.

 Using the HP Cloud Recovery Download Tool to create recovery media (select products only)

 You can use the HP Cloud Recovery Download Tool to create HP Recovery media on a bootable USB flash drive.